-Well, you gotta give it to them: The Swedish band Bear Bone Company have got a swagger, making them strut around the scene to a point that they risk stumbling over themselves.
-Holy Cow!
-When I saw their somewhat meagre, but decidedly juicy bio, I thought this better be THAT good.
+Well, you gotta give it to them: The Swedish band Bear Bone Company sport a swagger that lets them strut about the scene to a point that they risk stumbling over some of their body parts.
+When I saw their somewhat meager, but decidedly juicy bio, I thought this better be THAT good.
 And you know what?
 I kinda like it.

-And you know, it’s all there.
-Rock solid, heavy Hard Rock with some #metal trappings to make it look prettier (no pun intended…).
-Their no-nonsense, bare bones style really rocks you around some.
+Rock-solid, southern-flavored Heavy Rock.
 They got crunch, they got power, they got riffs.
-Stellar riffs at every corner of their universe.
-They got pretty good pipes at work from the lead singer, reaching to quite stellar heights.
-I am very tempted to call this #metal.
-And it is down ‘n’ dirty Hard Rock of the whiskey fueled type as they claim, no doubt.
+Stellar solos at every corner of their universe.
+They got pretty good pipes at work from the lead singer, reaching quite stellar heights.
+Yet it is down ‘n’ dirty Heavy Rock of the whiskey-fueled type as they claim, no doubt.
 And somehow, their tune always reminds me of outfits like Vinyl Hero or – surely – Last Bullet.

-And does the Bear Bone Company live up to the strut?
+Now, does the Bear Bone Company live up to the stuff they strut?

 Well, hold on to your hat!
 Fade is nothing for the fading heart, it takes you on a wild ride.
-I really like the crunchy continuation in Kiss and Tell, perhaps a bit too cheesy in refrain, scavenging from the ’80s Hair Metal area.
-But again backed up by a riff that just makes me jump around the room, when I should be writing on my machine.
+I really like the crunchy continuation in Kiss ‘n Tell, perhaps a bit too cheesy in the refrain.
+But again, the track comes backed up by a riff that just makes me jump around the room when I should be writing on my machine.
 Then we are graced by the catchy Don’t Belong.
 Okay, my evil twin whispers to me that this was made for the mainstream crowd to market it better.
-And – indeed – it can be found on YouTube:

-After that the record kind of loses steam, droning on until Hanging.
+After that, the record kind of loses steam, until Hanging hits that dusty road.
 And this is when the lead singer really unpacks his vocal cords.
 And I mean really unpacks them.
 Jeez.
 Why did we not get more of that before?
-And then they go Heavy Metal on you with Falling Down.
-Well, Drinking Time Again just got me to forget my beer I was drinking when first listening to the record and start rocking around.
-A powerful track.

-The main shortfall of this album is not the production, nor the energy.
+The main shortfall of this album is not the production or the energy.
 There is plenty of that.
 It is the somewhat repetitive song structure of all tracks Bear Bone Company.
-And this is a pity, thinking about it – sometimes feels like too much Miller beer at one of those never-ending parties.
-After a while you lose the taste and just consume it.
-Then the front man sounds kind of underused at times, looking at his vocal range.
+The record sometimes feels like too much Miller beer at one of those never-ending parties.
+After a while, you lose the taste and just consume it.
+Then the frontman sounds kind of underused at times.
 They should have milked that one better to increase their sound quality.

-And there is another issue: The marketing is just bad and I guess this is why they signed up to Sliptrick Records.
+And there is another issue: The marketing is just bad and I guess this is why they signed with Sliptrick Records.
 Apart from the snazzy intro, there is nothing or not much.
-A few ill sounding soundbytes on the internet, a little bit of info here and there.
+A few ill-sounding soundbites on the internet, a little bit of info here and there.
 Otherwise?
 Nada!
 Just to illustrate a little more, when looking for band members, this is what I find:

 B.K. – Guitar and Lead Vocal